wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

     && mkdir -p /usr/src/thrift \
     && tar zxf thrift.tar.gz -C /usr/src/thrift --strip-components=1 \
     && rm thrift.tar.gz \
+    # Clean the apt cache on.
     && apt-get clean \
+    # Remove apt cache to make the image smaller.
     && rm -rf /var/lib/apt/lists/*

 WORKDIR /usr/src/thrift
 RUN ./configure  --without-python --without-cpp \
     && make \
     && make install \
+    # Removing the souce code after installation
     && rm -rf /usr/src/thrift
 ```

-Here by default we are using above created node's docker image.
-But we can pass any other environment's base image as argument to install thrift there.
-So, it's pluggable anwhere.
+Here, by default, we are using the above created node's docker image.
+But we can pass any other environment's base image as an argument to install thrift there.
+So, it's pluggable everywhere.

-Finally the actual service can use above as base image for it's dockerfile.
+Finally, the actual service can use above as a base image for it's dockerfile.

 ### Access private repository dependencies